jordisantamaria/jordisantamaria/README.md

 Full stack developer focus in React
 -----------------------------------

-- I'm sharing code about my neovim environment for a better developer experience and fast coding.
+- I'm sharing code about my neovim environment for a better developer experience and fast coding
-- Creating cheatsheets with key points to focus in development with different technologies.
+- Creating cheatsheets with key points to focus in development with different technologies
-- Sample projects of how to use different technologies I use in my job.
+- Sample projects of how to use different technologies I use in my job

 * 🌍  I'm based in Japan
 * ✉️  You can contact me at [jordisantamaria1a@gmail.com](mailto:jordisantamaria1a@gmail.com)
-* 🤝  I'm open to collaborating on projects related on react and neovim .
+* 🤝  I'm open to collaborating on projects related on react and neovim

 ### Skills